morganstanley/hobbes/doc/en/language/controlflow.rst

 Control Flow
 ************

 The Hobbes language itself is quite small.
-We've already seen the definition of a function type using the function-literal, or *lambda* syntax, in :ref:`type classes <type_classes>`.

-Further function definitions, as well as types, type classes, and their instances, must be written in a Hobbes file in order to be defined.
-These examples are therefore shown without the hi prompt - for more example, see :ref:`hi can load files <hi_load_files>`
+Function definitions, as well as types, type classes, and their instances, must be written in a Hobbes file in order to be defined.
+These examples are therefore shown without the hi prompt - for more examples, see :ref:`hi can load files <hi_load_files>`

 The control flow rules for Hobbes are similar to Haskell: